FBI: New Jersey Man Seized Overseas After Threatening American Jihad

 Karrem Nasr, 23, moved from the Trenton suburb of Lawrenceville to Egypt in July hoping to connect with the Somali-based al-Shabab, they said.

-He intended to "receive military training and engage in jihad" and was "prepared to kill and be killed" for the cause, U.S. Attorney Damian Williams said in Brooklyn on Friday, Dec.
+He intended to "receive military training and engage in jihad" against the United States and its allies and was "prepared to kill and be killed" for the cause, U.S. Attorney Damian Williams said in Brooklyn on Friday, Dec.
 29.

 Nasr was seized in Nairobi earlier this month on his way to Somalia, Williams said.